sabjoslo/chirpy/README.md

 ## Getting user history

 The option `user` can be used to access tweets from a particular user or a list of users.
 Twitter allows access to only the last 3200 tweets.
-The crawler saves the json objects of the tweets in a separate txt file for each user, one per line.
+The crawler saves the json objects of the tweets in a txt file, one per line, or prints to stdout.
 The option would only work if the account(s) are public.

-The results are saved in user_name.txt in the approproate directories.

 #### Usage

 	chirpy user [user_name ...] [options]

 - The option `user_name` specifies usernames of the Twitter follower(s).
 Can be user's screen name or user ID. @ is not required.
-Not required if *input_file* is specified (`-i`).
+Not required if *input_file* is specified (`-i`), or if reading from stdin.

 **Options**
 - **-i**: Input file.
 If specified, the list of users is extracted line-by-line from *input_file*.